Review of Moving Pictures: A New Theory of Film Genres, Feelings and Cognition (1997)

 A bridge between film studies and an empirical psychology based on neuroscience, extending to a prototype genre theory.

 Dense and less influential than it should have been, Grodal’s book amazed me.
 I read it as a postgraduate student, not as part of the curriculum but out of pure intellectual curiosity.
 It’s massively ambitious, actually making the leap across disciplines to base high-order, inherently iffy studies of aesthetics on concrete science.
 Grodal does it with the right provisos and humility, without falling into vagueness or facile reduction.
-To me, this book has come to represent the ideals of the Enlightenment at their finest: Actually using science to understand one’s own mind, operating at leisure in human culture, as the working brain.
+To me, this book has come to represent the ideals of the Enlightenment: Actually using science to understand one’s own mind, operating at leisure in human culture, as the working brain.

 References here: “No Objects” (2019).